CoolIP index

 Testing Persistent Kite Flight by Pumping (Stability Factors)

 After several trial sessions of two-line persistent kite flight (toy kite on a leader line towed by horizontal pumping line) the following picture emerged: It is possible to sustain quasi-circular flight by this means, but its too sensitive to the timing of the to-and-fro motion for reliable passive flight.
 To fly a nearly circular pattern for an extended session, a brief pumping tug must be skillfully applied each way.
-To little or too much of a tug, too soon or too late, and the kite leaves the pattern, often entering towed "lock-out", with no easy way to get back in the pattern.
+Too little or too much of a tug, too soon or too late, and the kite leaves the pattern, often entering towed "lock-out", with no easy way to get back in the pattern.
 Often the lockout was a wandering loop sliding off to the side.
 Passive feedback methods will be tested to solve the instability.

 By changing the geometry to long-stroke towing, a kite tows stably in either direction.
 To make the turn entails a brief unstable period as the kite once again finds its stable flight attitude.
 Setting a small tack (turning input) into the kite allows a tilted tow that sets up a smooth turn, for an over all ovoid path, but a long tilted tow is less stable in the real world than a long straight tow.
 T